 II.
-Scene #2: A host of angels delivered praise (13-14).
+A company of angels tell us what He deserves (13-14).

 There's a time to be silent, but there's also a time to shout with as much meaning as you can muster.
 When God sends His Son to save the world, it's no time to yawn, not according to the angels!